Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 Anyone can call this method to burn slashed shares previously added by the `DelegationManager` via `increaseBurnableShares`.
 This method resets the strategy's burnable shares to 0, and directs the corresponding `strategy` to convert the shares to tokens and transfer them to `DEFAULT_BURN_ADDRESS`, rendering them unrecoverable.

+The `strategy` is not called if the strategy had no burnable shares.

 *Effects*:
 * Resets the strategy's burnable shares to 0
 * Calls `withdraw` on the `strategy`, withdrawing shares and sending a corresponding amount of tokens to the `DEFAULT_BURN_ADDRESS`